January 15, 2026

 The Role of Financial Institutions in This Shift

-This creates interesting dynamics.
-Choosing the right bank in today's landscape increasingly means evaluating not just checking and savings features but also whether their integrated wealth management tools align with your investing approach and long-term financial goals.
+Choosing the right bank in today’s landscape increasingly means evaluating not just checking and savings features but also whether their integrated wealth management tools align with your investing approach.
+For a full breakdown of the digital banking options available, see the Neobanks & Digital Banking Platforms hub.

 Privacy and Security Considerations